awandahl/choosing_journal/index.md

 ### *The aim is to enter an abstract, and possibly a title and some keywords into a database and get examples of journals that has published in similar topics before.*

+###*Read Instructions for Authors - Read Instructions for Authors - Read Instructions for Authors - Read Instructions for Authors - Read Instructions for Authors*